‘The New Edition Story:’ Remember That Time When Bobby Brown Dropped A Crack Vial On Stage? [Video]

 While in the middle of a performance of his first solo hit, “On My Own” at the 1989 MTV Video Music Awards, a small vial of what appeared to be cocaine fell out of Brown’s pocket as he danced and laid on stage, in front of a camera, for several seconds.
 With the eyes of the award ceremony’s producers and audience directly on him, Bobby then quickly stepped forward to retrieve the suspicious-looking capsule and continued on with the performance, eventually placing the item into his right pocket.
 The moment can be seen above at the 1:00 mark.

 Surprisingly, the sketchy moment wasn’t recreated for the film.
-For those who haven’t seen it yet, The New Edition Story is now streaming in full on BET.com, as well as several on-demand cable services.
+For those who haven’t seen it yet, The New Edition Story is now streaming in full on the BET website, as well as several on-demand cable services.
 Feel free to also check your TV listings for possible replays.

 [Featured Image by Paul Marotta/Stringer/Getty Images]